 - Manual Rate Provider: returns a fixed tax rate that you provide in its options.

-- European Union VAT Rates Provider: returns a tax rate, based on a category (standard, reduced, etc), for either the customers' country or a country you specify in the options.
+- European Union VAT Rates: returns a tax rate, based on a category (standard, reduced, etc), for either the customers' country or a country you specify in the options.
+Only for countries in the EU.

-- TaxJar United States Sales Tax Provider: integrates with the TaxJar service to provide accurate Sales Tax for any purchase in the United States.
+- TaxJar US Sales Tax: integrates with the TaxJar service to provide accurate Sales Tax for purchases in the United States.

 These elements make up taxes in Commerce.
 Below, we'll go into more detail about each of them.